JaynouOliver/mtbrd/README.md

 │  What it does:                                                               │
-│  - Executes pure HNSW vector search on Postgres                              │ │  - Returns top N nearest neighbors ordered by cosine similarity              │ │  - NO deduplication (may contain color variants of same product)             │ │                                                                              │
+│  - Executes pure HNSW vector search on Postgres                              │ │  - Returns top N nearest neighbors ordered by cosine similarity              │ │  - Excludes query product AND all its variants (same product_group_id)       │ │  - May still contain variants of OTHER products                              │ │                                                                              │
-│  Why no dedup in SQL?                                                        │ │  - SQL DISTINCT ON + CTEs added ~150ms latency                               │
+│  Why minimal dedup in SQL?                                                   │ │  - Only exclude query's product_group (simple WHERE clause)                  │
+│  - Full dedup via DISTINCT ON + CTEs added ~150ms latency                    │
-│  - HNSW index cannot be used efficiently with complex grouping               │ │  - Keeping the query simple = ~5ms execution time                            │
+│  - Keeping the query simple = ~5ms execution time                            │
 │                                                                              │
-│  Output: Raw list with potential duplicates by product_group_id              │ │                                                                              │
+│  Output: Results excluding query variants, may have other product variants   │ │                                                                              │ └──────────────────────────────────────────────────────────────────────────────┘
-└──────────────────────────────────────────────────────────────────────────────┘
                                     │